jchen/jchen/README.md

 I'm a student at Brown studying Applied Math, Computer Science and Visual Arts.
 I also love design, photography, and data journalism.

 - 😄 My pronouns are he/him.
-- 📫 You can reach me at my email `hey at jiahua dot io` or `jiahua at brown dot edu`.
+- 📫 My email is in the sidebar of GitHub.
 - 📷 You can find some of my photos [here](https://jiahua.io/photo).
 - 🗺️ Take a look at [Districtr](https://districtr.org/)!
 I've previously contributed extensively to voter rights and districting/gerrymandering research.
 This includes [data collection](https://districtr.org/nebraska) and [theoretical research](https://arxiv.org/abs/1911.09792).
 - 🔧 I like [hackathons](https://devpost.com/Jiahua) (occasionally).
 Reach out if you wanna work with me on anything!